usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 2. Determine whether the verifier's authenticated hostname or domain name is on a list of trusted verifiers, and release the authenticator output only to a verifier on that list.

-One example of the former class of verifier impersonation resistant authentication protocols is client-authenticated TLS, because the client signs the authenticator output along with earlier messages from the protocol that are unique to the particular TLS connection being negotiated.
+One example of the former class of verifier-impersonation-resistant authentication protocols is client-authenticated TLS, because the client signs the authenticator output along with earlier messages from the protocol that are unique to the particular TLS connection being negotiated.
 Other protocols that MAY be used are techniques that irreversibly include the verifier's hostname or domain in the generation of the authenticator output, making that authenticator output unusable by a fraudulent verifier (the attacker) if proxied to the intended verifier.

-The latter class of verifier impersonation resistant protocols relies on access control to release the authenticator output only to trusted verifiers.
+The latter class of verifier-impersonation-resistant protocols relies on access control to release the authenticator output only to trusted verifiers.

 In contrast, authenticators that involve the manual entry of an authenticator output, such as out of band and OTP authenticators, SHALL NOT be considered verifier impersonation resistant because they assume the vigilance of the claimant to determine that they are communicating with the intended verifier.